gabuz0me/Demo_AoC_5/script/article_en.md

 | ![Moving seed](../images/generation/part_1/r_moving_seed.gif) |

-#### Formalization
+#### 2.1.1 - Formalization

-A good start is to simplify the problem, to understand what the problem is *really* about, and to discard what's useless.
+`2.1.1-1` A good start is to simplify the problem, to understand what the problem is *really* about, and to discard what's useless.

-First, each map is what we call in math a *function*.
-A function is an object taking one or more inputs defined in a set called the *domain*, and outputting one or more outputs defined in another set called the *codomain*.
+`2.1.1-2` Each map is what we call in maths a *function*.
+A function is an object taking one or more inputs defined in a set called the *domain*, and giving one or more outputs defined in another set called the *codomain*.

-Here we draw artistic representations of functions as machines with variable numbers of inputs (on the left) and outputs (on the right).
+`x` Here we draw artistic representations of functions as machines with variable numbers of inputs (on the left) and outputs (on the right).

 | ![](../images/generation/functions/arity/function_1_2.png) | ![](../images/generation/functions/arity/function_3_1.png) | ![](../images/generation/functions/arity/function_2_3.png) |
 |:-:|:-:|:-:|